Strategic fit review · Apogee access path

 03 — Product shape

-The product ladder is clear: Cube for entry, Personal Workstation for daily use, Racks for premium rooms, Venue for live translation, and Control as the tactile surface across all of it.
+The product ladder is clear: Cube for entry, Rig for daily musician use, Racks for premium rooms, Venue for live translation, and Console as the tactile surface across all of it.

 Cube makes the system approachable without forcing the full rack footprint.

-Personal Workstations make each musician's rig, monitor mix, playback, and session tools portable.
+Rigs make each musician's input, monitor mix, playback, and session tools portable.

 Venue brings the recorded mix balance into the room.